twolfson/twolfson.com/articles/open-source-server-management.md

 [ShortcutFoo]: https://www.shortcutfoo.com/

 # Testing
 After getting provisioning scripts set up, we should integrate tests.
-This lets us confirm everything is setup as expected and our provisioning script won't break the next time it runs.
+This lets us confirm everything is setup as expected without manually checking everything every time.

 Some testing tools are: